Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Abstract

 \section{Abstract}

-Retrieval-augmented large language models, when optimized with outcome-level rewards, can achieve strong answer accuracy on multi-hop questions.
-However, under noisy retrieval, models frequently suffer from \emph{right-answer-wrong-reason failures}: they may exploit spurious shortcuts or produce reasoning traces weakly grounded in the supporting evidence.
-Furthermore, the lack of structured output control prevents reliable auditing of the underlying reasoning quality.
-To address this, we propose \textbf{CRAFT} (\textbf{C}alibrated \textbf{R}easoning with \textbf{A}nswer-\textbf{F}aithful \textbf{T}races), a reinforcement learning framework for the response generation stage of retrieval-augmented multi-hop question answering.
-CRAFT trains models to produce structured reasoning traces with configurable levels of auditability (e.g., by selectively retaining planning, evidence citation, or reasoning steps).
-Training combines two complementary forms of supervision: deterministic rewards enforce verifiable constraints, including format compliance, answer correctness, and citation-set validity, while a judge-based reward audits semantic faithfulness by evaluating reasoning consistency and evidence grounding.
-Experiments show that CRAFT improves both answer accuracy and reasoning faithfulness across model scales.
-Notably, semantic judge-based rewards improve answer accuracy rather than compromise it, enabling \textsc{CRAFT}$_{\text{7B}}$ to achieve performance competitive with strong closed-source models.
+Retrieval-augmented generation (RAG) can achieve strong answer accuracy on multi-hop questions, but outcome-level rewards often leave reasoning traces weakly grounded and difficult to audit.
+Under noisy retrieval, models may exhibit \emph{right-answer-wrong-reason} failures, where the final answer is correct but the supporting rationale exploits shortcuts or unsupported evidence.
+We therefore ask whether faithfulness-guided alignment hurts answer accuracy in post-retrieval reasoning.
+To study this question, we propose \textbf{CRAFT} (\textbf{C}alibrated \textbf{R}easoning with \textbf{A}nswer-\textbf{F}aithful \textbf{T}races), a reinforcement learning framework for the response-generation stage of retrieval-augmented multi-hop question answering.
+CRAFT trains models to produce structured reasoning traces with configurable auditability, while combining deterministic rewards for format compliance, answer correctness, and citation validity with a judge-based reward for semantic faithfulness.
+Experiments across model scales and benchmarks show that CRAFT unlocks task-specific reasoning capacity from 1.5B upward, improving both answer accuracy and Faithfulness; at 0.5B, performance remains sharply template-dependent.
+At 7B, CRAFT improves Faithfulness over the Base model in all evaluated settings and remains competitive with strong closed-source models.
+Code is available at \url{https://github.com/Ameame1/CRAFT}.